astronomer/docs/learn/airflow-snowflake.md

     - Copies data into the production table.
     - Deletes the tables to clean up the example.

-## Step 5: Run the DAG
+## Step 5: Run the DAG and review data quality results

 1. In the Airflow UI, click the play button to manually run your DAG.

-2. Navigate to the `Grid` view of the `complex_snowflake_example` DAG and click on the `quality_check_group_forestfire_costs` task group to expand it and see the two tasks which ran data quality checks on the `forestfire_costs` table.
-Click on the `forestfire_costs_column_checks` task to view the successful checks in the logs.
+2. Navigate to the `Grid` view of the `complex_snowflake_example` DAG and click on the `quality_check_group_forestfire_costs` task group to expand it.
+You should see two tasks which ran data quality checks on the `forestfire_costs` table.
+Click on the `forestfire_costs_column_checks` task to view the successful checks in the task's logs.

     ![Forestfire quality checks logs](/img/guides/snowflake_forestfire_quality_checks_logs.png)

 ## Step 6: Use deferrable operators

 The `complex_snowflake_example` DAG runs several queries against the same Snowflake database in parallel.
-While some queries like the ones creating tables run quickly, larger transformation or loading queries might take some time to run.
-This is a great use case for the deferrable version of the SnowflakeOperator, the [SnowflakeOperatorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/snowflakeoperatorasync).
-Deferrable operators use the triggerer component in your Airflow environment, which is configured automatically if you are using the Astro CLI, in order to release their worker slot while they wait to be able to execute a task.
+While some queries, like the ones creating tables, run quickly, larger transformation or loading queries might take longer to complete.
+These queries are a great use case for the deferrable version of the SnowflakeOperator, the [SnowflakeOperatorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/snowflakeoperatorasync).
+Deferrable operators use the triggerer component in your Airflow environment, which is configured automatically with the Astro CLI, to release their worker slot while they wait to for the task to be completed.
 This allows you to use your Airflow resources much more efficiently in production.
 Learn more about deferrable operators in our [Deferrable operators guide](deferrable-operators.md).

 Using deferrable operators from the Astronomer providers package is easy, you simply have to switch out the operator class.
 All parameters stay the same.

-1. Add the following import statement to your DAG importing the SnowflakeOperatorAsync:
+1. Add the following statement to your DAG to import the SnowflakeOperatorAsync:

     ```python
     from astronomer.providers.snowflake.operators.snowflake import (